Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 In addition, an application can configure several further properties to customise generator settings.
 You can control which features should be generated and take influence on some behavioural aspects of the generator.

 * **targetCoreVersion** - The targeted Zikula core version.
 See [below](#core-version).
 * **capabilities** - A comma-separated list of capability names the application offers.
-Capabilities are used in Zikula to express certain functions a module is offering.
-This allows for a loose coupling between modules.
-For example you can let `MyProductsModule` depend on `MyCustomerModule`, but this is a very tight coupling.
-With capabilities you could instead let the products module query Zikula for `any module which is able to handle customers`.
+Capabilities are used in Zikula to express certain functions a bundle is offering.
+This allows for a loose coupling between bundles.
+For example you can let `MyProductsBundle` depend on `MyCustomerBundle`, but this is a very tight coupling.
+With capabilities you could instead let the products bundle query Zikula for `any bundle which is able to handle customers`.
 You can read more about this in the [CapabilityApi description](https://docs.ziku.la/Development/Extensions/capabilityapi.html).
 Note the generator uses these just for specifying them in the generated composer file.
 There is no further support for the capabilities you want to provide yet.
-* **isSystemModule** - A boolean specifying whether the model describes a system module or not.
+* **isSystemBundle** - A boolean specifying whether the model describes a system bundle or not.
 Default value is `false`.
 * **amountOfExampleRows** - The amount of example rows to create for entities in this application.
 Default value is `0`.
 Note that if you activate the `categorisable` property for an entity the generated installer relies on that you did not remove the default categories of Zikula.
 * **generateAccountApi** - A boolean specifying whether account panel integration should be generated or not.
 Default value is `true`.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.